 However, if you are like me and love to take photos of everything, and it is really stunning all the way(!), then you might want to start early so you have enough time to get back again.

 Also, there are several nice beaches to stop on the way to go for a swim.
-Hiking the coastal hikes is one of my favorite things to do in Lagos.
+Hiking the coastal hikes is one of my favorite things to do in Lagos, especially when I travel to the Algarve in winter.

 Walk along the old city walls

-Lagos city walls are as old as the Roman times, though they were rebuilt by the Moors and further enlarged in the 16th century.
+Lagos city walls originally date back to Roman times, though they were rebuilt by the Moors and further enlarged in the 16th century.

 The massive fortified walls surround the historic center, but the most impressive part (if you ask me, anyway,) is by the sea in front of the Ponte de Bandeira Fort.